Tennis (band): 2014–2015: Small Sound and Ritual in Repeat

-In November 2013, Tennis released a 5-song EP titled Small Sound on Communion Records.
+In November 2013, Tennis released a 5-song EP, Small Sound, on Communion Records.
 It was previewed in Pitchfork Advance on October 29, 2013.
 In May 2014, the band supported sister-act Haim on their North American spring tour.

-Their third album, Ritual in Repeat, was released on Communion in September 2014 to critical acclaim.
-In a feature on the album, NPR Fresh Airs Terry Gross said, "Can you re-invent lively pop from the distant past?...songwriting team Tennis does just that with their new third album, Ritual in Repeat", while NPR's critic Milo Miles said, "On Ritual in Repeat, it's like Moore and Riley discover just how much ancient Latin, or in this case extinct pop styles, is their natural language".
+Tennis's third album, Ritual in Repeat, was released on Communion in September 2014 to critical acclaim.
+In a feature on the album, NPR Fresh Airs Terry Gross said, "Can you reinvent lively pop from the distant past?...songwriting team Tennis does just that with their new third album, Ritual in Repeat".
+NPR critic Milo Miles said, "On Ritual in Repeat, it's like Moore and Riley discover just how much ancient Latin, or in this case extinct pop styles, is their natural language".
 Barone left the group in 2015.

-On March 29, 2015, Tennis performed at Burger Records' Burgerama 4 festival in Santa Ana south of Fullerton, California.
-Two songs from the set, "I'm Callin" and "Never Work for Free", were later aired on the May 7 episode of Last Call with Carson Daly.
-Tennis was also selected to perform on April 1, 2015 at the United Artists Theater at the Ace Hotel in Los Angeles for "The Music of David Lynch" event, hosted by the David Lynch Foundation.
+On March 29, 2015, Tennis performed at Burger Records' Burgerama 4 festival in Santa Ana, California.
+Two songs from the set, "I'm Callin" and "Never Work for Free", aired on the May 7 episode of Last Call with Carson Daly.
+Tennis was also selected to perform on April 1 at the United Artists Theater at the Ace Hotel in Los Angeles for "The Music of David Lynch" event, hosted by the David Lynch Foundation.